Poison ivy: What you need to know

 To stop poison ivy before it starts, be on the lookout for its telltale three-leaved vines around your yard or property, and remove them while wearing thick gloves, boots, long sleeves and pants.
 Don’t burn poison ivy, as the smoke can contain urushiol oil and, if inhaled, this can cause a reaction in the respiratory passages.

-Prisma Health offers several same-day care options for minor illnesses such as ear pain and UTIs.Find Same-Day Care Options
+Prisma Health offers several same-day care options for minor illnesses such as cold, flu, sore throat and UTI.Find Same-Day Care Options